 PowerShare is a multi-year independent inquiry into strategies for sharing power at work.
-Led by economist Jim Stanford, it is the first project of the Centre for Future Work (Canada) in partnership with the Atkinson Foundation and the Canadian Centre for Policy Alternatives (CCPA).
+Led by economist Jim Stanford, it is the first project of the Centre for Future Work (Canada) and supported by the Canadian Centre for Policy Alternatives and the Atkinson Foundation.

 Everyone knows many forces are transforming work today: technology, business models, labour regulations and policies, social attitudes, and a global pandemic.
 What we don’t know is how workers will determine what work becomes.
 How can they use their collective voice and power to shape the future of work, and protect their interests?